07Manoj/-5130f2022/IWS_Project/README.txt

-We are trying to develop a social media web application that would eliminate fake profiles and bots.
+We are trying to develope a web application that would give a customizaed report by taking into consideration various factors that would effect a customer's experience with respect to EV.
-This has been inspired from the 'Elon Musk' Twitter buy out situation where he estimated that Twitter has 11% of bots users which kills the user expereince and authentic interest in the app
-We are trying to eliminate or reduce the number of bots a social media appliaction has by launching a web application which ties your account to some sort of identity.

-For instance, a user who needs to login to the app has to submit some sort of identity to prove that he is a legitimate user.
-It could be a "Drivers License, Student ID, Employment ID, Passport, Bank Statements.
-This would link your account to your ID which proves the user who has logged in is a legitimate user trying to have the best experience.
+Buying a car is  subjective to everybody and the factors one should consider based on their use case.
+We create a questionnaire which is based on important factors that would effect EV and the questions are but not limited to
+  .
+How often do you drive and what is the frequency of your travel.
+  .
+What is the avarage distance you drive in a month?
+  .
+What is your location?
+  .
+WHta is the primary purpose of you buying this car?

-Technologies we would be using to develop this are HTML, CSS, Javascript, MongoDb.
-These technologies would help us develop a webpage and have some sort of databse connectivity to take inputs from the users and map their identities.
+Technologies we would be using to develop this are HTML, CSS, Javascript, Firebase.
+These technologies would help us develop a webpage and have some sort of databse connectivity to take inputs from the users, process their inputs and give out a customized report.